tance77/Fembot/README.md

   - Run app.exe allow permissions if windows firewall asks you
   - #Required
      - A twitch account dedicated to the bot that is not your primary one.
 For example I have access to the twitch account chinnbot
      - The oAuth token for that account.
-(Must be logged into that account when getting the oAuth token) You can get this token here http://twitchapps.com/tmi/
+(Must be logged into that account when getting the oAuth token) You can get this token here http://twitchapps.com/tmi/ include the whole oauth include the oauth:
      - Your bot username needs to be a mod in your channel for all commands to function properly
      - The channel name you wish your bot to join.
 For example my channel name is blackmarmalade (all lower case always)
      - A spotify premium account to use song spotify portion of the playlist